MacLean & MacLean: Later years

-In the 1980s the MacLeans created a character called "The Champ".
+In the 1980s, the MacLeans created a character called "The Champ".
 This character was licensed to, and further developed by, radio personality "Brother" Jake Edwards.
 Edwards performed a daily two-minute Champ monologue for syndication to radio stations in Canada for 20 years, the longest running feature of this type in Canadian history.
 A sample of the MacLeans' version of the Champ can be found on Cruel Cuts, but it was Edwards who gave the character his distinctive gruff voice.
 Edwards also released four CDs of selected Champ monologues, and a fifth Champ CD described as being "a little more risque than the radio program".

 The duo toured on and off for nearly three decades.
 In later years, they worked in radio.
 Gary MacLean became a radio personality in Winnipeg, while Blair took up a new profession as a landscape painter.
 The duo performed for the last time not long before Gary MacLean died of throat cancer in 2001.
 Following Gary's death, Blair MacLean privately released a CD entitled Live, a recording of a 1996 performance in Moose Jaw, Saskatchewan, to raise money for a trust fund for his brother's children.

 Blair MacLean died on 29 October 2008 at age 65 due to a heart attack.

 The Maclean Brothers

-All three of Gary's sons work in the music end of showbiz under the band name The MacLean Brothers fronted by singer/songwriter Michael Vermeylen out of Winnipeg, Manitoba, Canada.
+All three of Gary's sons work in the music end of show business under the band name The MacLean Brothers fronted by singer/songwriter Michael Vermeylen out of Winnipeg, Manitoba, Canada.
 In early 2010, they played a successful one-month tour of South Korea.